Posts: 412

 Yes, I didn't take into account that Levanluhta and Hungarian conquerors are very late (Roman to Middle Age times) in respect to Okunevo which is BA.
 The Finno-Ugric ancestors were further east in BA (probably in Trans-Baikal, Amur region).

-JMcB, Queequeg, Psynome like this post
+Queequeg, Psynome, JMcB like this post

 Ph2ter: